openmobilehub/admin/GOVERNANCE.md

 ## Technical Steering Committee

-The Technical Steering Committee (TSC) is responsible for overseeing all technical aspects of the project, Open Mobile Hub (OMH), and its subsidiary projects under the Linux Foundation Europe organization.
+The Technical Steering Committee (TSC) is responsible for overseeing all technical aspects of the project, Open Mobile Hub (OMH), and its subsidiary projects under the Linux Foundation organization.

 The initial TSC voting members are referenced from the `CONTRIBUTING.md` file within the Project’s code repositories as voting members of the TSC.
 Election or removal of TSC voting members requires a majority vote of the current TSC members.
 While the Project aims to operate as a consensus-based community, if any TSC decision requires a vote to move the Project forward, the voting members of the TSC will vote on a one vote per voting member basis.